About arc42

 MatchRepository

-• Database access layer for matches in game.db
+• Database access layer for match records in game.db

 StatsRepository